 @mflatt are there any tests defined for various raco commands like raco make, raco test, raco pkg etc?
-I’m trying create unit tests for a raco command I’ve created but am finding it tricky since the main way to invoke a raco command programmatically seems to be dynamic-require
+I’m trying create unit tests for a raco command I’ve created but am finding it tricky since the main way to invoke a raco command programmatically seems to be dynamic-requireing the module but dynamic-require won’t reload the module if its already been required in a test-case earlier in the file.

-ing the raco command into that namespace.
+I’m wondering if the right approach is to create a fresh namespace for each test-case and dynamic-requireing the raco command into that namespace.
 Not sure what’s the most effective way to unit test a raco command.

 thanks!
 I’ll go check those tests out

-captures the natural way a raco command would be invoked so it’s debatable whether one or the other is better.
+using the fresh namespace approach works very well but an argument can be made that using system* captures the natural way a raco command would be invoked so it’s debatable whether one or the other is better.

-still do anything different than scale
+Does scale/improve-new-text still do anything different than scale?

 I ask because the example in the docs look exactly the same to me, and when I try to make an example that would make it extremely obvious, it still looks exactly the same:

-It depends on the graphics library, but I don’t know whether there are any left where scale/improve-new-text
+It depends on the graphics library, but I don’t know whether there are any left where scale/improve-new-text still improves new text.

 AH, okay.